-A steel chamber contains in the upper part a 241Am source, with a nominal 4 MBq activity and an active surface of 16 cm2.
-The α source is shielded on the top and sides; the active surface, facing down towards the sample, is protected by a 2 µm Au-Pd layer.
-In addition, a steel and lead shield is situated between the source and the sample holding wheel, with an automatic shutter that opens only during measurements.
-Since the penetration range of α particle in air is just a few centimetres, vacuum is needed for the particle to reach the samples.
-With an optimal pressure of 170 mbar the particles get to the sample with a mean energy of about 2.9 MeV, providing a dose of 2.0 ± 0.1 mGy/s.
-The emission rate and spectrum were measured by means of an ORTEC particle silicon detector installed in one of the sample holder positions.
+The upper part of the steel chamber contains a 241Am source with nominal 4 MBq activity and an active surface of 16 cm2.
+The α source is shielded at the top and sides; the active surface, facing down towards the sample, is protected by a 2 µm Au-Pd layer.
+In addition, a steel and lead shield is situated between the source and the sample-holding wheel with an automatic shutter that opens only during measurements.
+Since the penetration range of an α particle in air is just a few centimetres, a vacuum is needed for the particle to reach the samples.
+With an optimal pressure of 170 mbar, the particles reach the sample with a mean energy of about 2.9 MeV, providing a dose of 2.0 ± 0.1 mGy/s.
+The emission rate and spectrum are measured by means of an ORTEC particle silicon detector installed in one of the sample-holder positions.

-Beta irradiation system
+Beta-irradiation system

-For the determination of the paleodose, β irradiations are performed with a 90Sr/90Y source with nominal activity of 1.48 GBq and a dose rate of 13.2 ± 0.1 mGy/s.
-The irradiation apparatus has been designed and developed by INFN (Figure 1).
-The new system replaced an older one, custom made as well, bearing instead a source with 0.79 GBq activity and 7.0 ± 0.1 mGy/s dose rate.
+For the determination of the palaeodose, β irradiation is conducted using a 90Sr/90Y source with nominal activity of 1.48 GBq and a dose rate of 13.2 ± 0.1 mGy/s.
+The irradiation apparatus was designed and developed by the INFN (Figure 1).
+The new system replaced an older one, which was also custom made but bearing a source with 0.79 GBq activity and a 7.0 ± 0.1 mGy/s dose rate.
 As a consequence, irradiation times are now almost halved.
-The source is installed in a brass box, irradiating downwards and facing the sample holder; this is a wheel with four slots that is accessible through the external brass case by a hole with screw top.
-Additional shielding is provided by lead plates contained in the black plexiglass case shown in Figure 1.
-The whole system is fully automated, controlled by a dedicated LabView based software, and four irradiations in a row can be set up without reopening the case.
-Also, a quartz window with 8 mm thickness works as a shutter between the source and the sample wheel when no sample has to be irradiated.
-Quartz was chosen as a compromise between the β stopping power of the material used as shutter and the need to minimize the braking radiation production.
-Before the realisation, the whole apparatus was simulated by means of MCNP4C software [30] to calculate irradiation dose rate and to verify the absence of radiation leakages.
+The source is installed in a brass box, irradiating downwards and facing the sample holder.
+The sample holder is a wheel with four slots that is accessible through the external brass case by a hole with a screw top.
+Additional shielding is provided by lead plates contained in the black plexiglass case, as shown in Figure 1.
+The whole system is fully automated, controlled by dedicated LabView-based software, and four irradiations in a row can be set up without reopening the case.
+Furthermore, a quartz window with a thickness of 8 mm works as a shutter between the source and the sample wheel when no sample is being irradiated.
+Quartz was chosen as a compromise between the β stopping power of the material used as a shutter and the need to minimise braking radiation production.
+Before initial use, the whole apparatus was simulated using MCNP4C software [30] to calculate the irradiation dose rate and to verify the absence of radiation leakages.

-In addition, the high repeatability of irradiations was tested and confirmed on (LiF:Mg,Ti) TLD-100 dosimeters.
+In addition, the high repeatability of irradiations was tested and confirmed using (LiF:Mg,Ti) TLD-100 dosimeters.